mollywilliams/grace-notes.github.io/_topics/beatitudes.md

 To hold the same title as God the Son is truly a fantastic complement.
 Peacemakers having the same title as the peacemaker has a certain poetic symmetry to it.

-_**The eighth blessing and its explanation**_: "_Blessed are those who have been persecuted for the sake of righteousness, because theirs is the kingdom of heaven_" comes from [Matthew 5:10] (http://www.biblegateway.com/passage/?search=Matthew+5%3A10).
+_**The eighth blessing and its explanation**_: "_Blessed are those who have been persecuted for the sake of righteousness, because theirs is the kingdom of heaven_" comes from Matthew 5:10.
 You are blessed whenever they insult you and persecute you, and whenever they ostracize you and they insult you and cast down your name as evil falsely for my sake.
 Rejoice and exult and leap wildly, because your reward is great in heaven; for in the same way they persecuted the prophets who were before you."

 Conclusion: You may be persecuted for two reasons: because you are a Christian, and because you are a mature Christian.